Shimamura-Tako/ValhallaMMO-ItemsadderFIX/README.md

 1. Place the `valhallafix` folder in the `contents` directory, execute `/iareload` and `/iazip`, then load the `generated.zip` resource pack

-2. Modify the ValhallaMMO resource pack by deleting all files in the `assets/minecraft/items` directory (currently not all files - do not delete equipment, tools, weapons, and gray/lime dye files for now), then load it in the game above `generated.zip`
+2. Modify the ValhallaMMO resource pack by deleting all files in the `assets/minecraft/items` directory (currently not all files - do not delete tools, weapons, and gray/lime dye files for now), then load it in the game above `generated.zip`

 3. That's it!
 Now you can freely create any items without worrying about texture conflicts with ValhallaMMO